 The Amount of Abs

 Depending on an individual’s genetics, the bands that form the muscles of the abdominals will vary.
-Those with bad ab genetics will have a lower number of defined abs resulting in either 4, 6 or rarely 8-pack or even 10-pack abs.
+Those with bad abdominal genetics will have a lower number of defined abs resulting in either 4, 6 or rarely 8-pack or even 10-pack abs.

 The rectus abdominis is the primary muscle that gives the ‘blocky’ looks of the abs and is not divided into upper, middle, or lower abs—that gives the impression of segmented abs.